Qualifying work experience (QWE)

 Many firms and organisations – including in-house teams, law clinics and unregulated providers of legal services – will now be able to offer work that qualifies as QWE.

-The work undertaken will qualify as QWE so long as it involves providing legal services, and gives a candidate the opportunity to develop some or all of the competencies set out in the statement of solicitor competence.
+The work undertaken will qualify as QWE so long as it's grounded in legal work and providing legal services, giving a candidate the opportunity to develop some or all of the competencies set out in the statement of solicitor competence.

-However, the aim of QWE is to provide a broad range of experience across the competencies, so this type of work should be balanced with opportunities to experience the wider work of a solicitor and develop competencies in other areas.
+The aim of QWE is to provide a broad range of experience across the competencies.
+As such, work undertaken should provide opportunities for candidates to experience the wider work of a solicitor and develop competencies in different areas.

 The key consideration is if the solicitor or COLP confirming the QWE is content that the candidate has been given the opportunity to develop some or all of the competencies set out in the statement of solicitor competence.